jgod/ReaMIDI/README.md

 You can run most of them either in the arrange view, where they will usually work on the active take of selected items, or in the MIDI editor.

-In the MIDI editor the note related ones will should work on selected notes, or all notes if none are selected.
+In the MIDI editor the note related ones should work on selected notes, or all notes if none are selected.
 Selection persists in the arrange view so you can select notes in the ME and run Create Item from Selected Notes in the arrange for example.